Downtown Mural Guide

 History of Civil Rights in Memphis

 Created by Micheal Roy and concept design by Derrick Dent.
-This mural can be found on the corner of MLK and South Main St on the MLGW Downtown Community Office building.
+This mural is located on the corner of MLK and South Main St on the MLGW Downtown Community Office building.
 You can learn more about the details and story behind the mural in this ILoveMemphisBlog article.

 I Am A Man